What day is it today? | Tohoku Edition

 As part of the Neburi Nagashi festival to ward off midsummer illness and evil spirits, people perform the Kanto festival, which is made of bamboo poles and paper lanterns and is carried on the forehead, waist, shoulders, etc

-the "Three Great Festivals of Tohoku" along with the Aomori Nebuta Festival (Aomori Prefecture) and is also counted as the "Three Great Lantern Festivals of Japan" along with the Nihonmatsu Lantern Festival (Fukushima Prefecture) and the Owari Tsushima Tenno Festival (Aichi Prefecture)
+alongside the Aomori Nebuta Festival (Aomori Prefecture) andthe "Three Great Festivals of Tohoku,"alongside the Nihonmatsu Lantern Festival (Fukushima Prefecture) and the Owari Tsushima Tenno Festival (Aichi Prefecture)"Three Great Lantern Festivals of Japan,"and is also counted among the

 • Related articles